 Losing your job is something that can happen at any moment, even if you are doing good work.
 Working in Ireland is no different.
 The vagaries of the economy mean that losing your job (in other words, being made redundant) is a situation that can surface at any time.
+Being made redundant or becoming unemployed is a difficult situation for all people but can be particularly difficult for those who are living and workig in Ireland on an Employment Permit.
 Fortunately, the government of Ireland takes into account the possibility of being made redundant with respect to foreign nationals working in Ireland who are not from another EU/EEA country or Switzerland.
 These provisions are known as the five years’ permission policy.

 Employment Permit for five years or longer: